Petrești, Dâmbovița

 Petrești is a commune in Dâmbovița County, Muntenia, Romania with a population of 5,085 people as of 2021.
 It is composed of seven villages: Coada Izvorului, Gherghești, Greci, Ionești, Petrești, Potlogeni-Deal, and Puntea de Greci.

+In February 2026, Hanwha Aerospace broke ground on a new armored vehicle production facility in Petrești that will span approximately 181055 sqm and feature advanced assembly lines, performance and validation testing facilities, a 1751 m driving test track, and dedicated R&D laboratories.
+Named the Hanwha Armored Vehicle Centre of Excellence (H-ACE) Europe, the facility will produce the K9 self-propelled howitzer and the K10 ammunition resupply vehicle.